minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Topics must have download link or a link to the tool's location
 * Topics must have a "How to use" guide
 * Tools that are designed to grief or harm a server or users are not allowed

-## Tutorials

-* Tutorials about maps or mods only, no gaming tutorials are allowed
-* Topics must contain a "Last updated" date or which version of Minecraft it works for, or "Any" if the verison does not matter
-* Do not post topics asking for help here

 ## Language Packs